I have

 roots of your current symptoms.
 Trying to eradicate symptoms, like a soldier

-attend to that child with compassion, understanding, and comfort, the real
+attend to that crying child within you with compassion, understanding, and comfort,

-healing begins.
-So, when you can attend to your symptoms as if they were
+the real healing will begin.
+When you can attend to your symptoms as if they were

-to the childs tears with compassion, the flood of pain and tears will
+you can attend to the childs tears without fear, the flood of pain and tears

 No